mai-gh/7z2chd/README.md

 I made this to use with MiSTer FPGA, but it could be useful for other emulation set-ups.

+It assumes you are running gnu / linux with bash, 7z, and chdman.

 #### Usage:

 ```